almahaalhizam/DevOps_Microservices/README.md

   5) The `Dockerfile` contains the instructions needed to containerize the `app.py` application.
 Firstly, run the `./run_docker.sh` script to be able to get Docker running locally from the docker image defined in `Dockerfile`.
 Then, in order to make it accessible to a Kubernets cluster, you will upload the recently built docker image to Docker hub by running the `upload_docker.sh`.

-  6)After that, you will will need to install ([Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) to be able run the app in a local Kubernetes cluster through this script `run_kubernetes.sh`
+  6) After that, you will will need to install ([Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) to be able run the app in a local Kubernetes cluster through this script `run_kubernetes.sh`

   7) To make a house predection, Docker and Kubernetes should be running, then you will run the `make_predections.sh` while the app is up.
 This script basically prepare the payload of a POST request with a json object that contains the concrete values (the input) of the features of the prediction model.
 The folder `output_txt_files` contains `docker_out.txt` and `kubernetes_out.txt` which are examples of outputs running the app in Docker and Kubernetes, respectively.